jesusmpds/webflow-cms-variants/README.md

 Sizes being a field on the Product CMS that has a comma separated list of values, e.g:

-"Small, Medium, Large"
+"Small,Medium,Large"

-User will add a hidden collection list using the referenced variants as the source.
+User will add a hidden Collection List using the referenced variants as the source.

-On the Collection Item the user will include a custom attribute: fc-variant-item="", and the corresponding data attributes for each needed attribute (ie: label, price, inventory, etc.) with the following format, e.g:
+On the Collection Item the user will include a custom attribute: fc-variant-item="", and the corresponding data attributes for each needed variant attribute (ie: label, price, inventory, etc.) with the following format, e.g:

 fc-variant-color= {{Color}}
 fc-variant-size={{Size}}